09:20 Camp 1km East Alggajåhkå in Alggavagge

 My decision today was built on two facts, first that an entire herd of reindeer had come this way before me and their tracks were all over the snow (and they probably didn’t cross one by one…) and secondly that I could see from both sides that the snow was over 1m thick and I had no reason to believe it would be thinner towards the middle.

-That said, every situation like this has to be analyzed separately and one better be very sure, or else go downstream and wade!
+analyzed separately and one better be very sure, or else go downstream and wade!

 This time all went well and I’m off to another night with amazing view and great, fresh air!